This guide is a collection of resources and practical advice for living in Guangzhou.

 One of the most popular areas is the one that encircles Binjiang Dong street, where there are numerous buildings offering high-quality housing.

-The Panyu district is located in the south of the city, and is particularly suited for people who are looking for a more peaceful area in which to live which is cheaper.
-In addition, its good transportation connection with downtown makes it ideal for people with a lower budget, but who continue to need services that are only present in downtown.
+The Panyu District is located in the south of the city and is particularly suited for people who are looking for a more peaceful area in which to live which is cheaper.
+In addition, its good transportation connection with downtown makes it ideal for people with a lower budget, but who continue to need services that are only present downtown.
 The most convenient area is without a doubt the Shiqiao area.

-Panyu is also ideal for people with higher budgets that want to live in a much quieter and more pleasant areas.
+Panyu is also ideal for people with higher budgets that want to live in much quieter and more pleasant areas.
 The Clifford Estates communities are very popular.
-These are high-end residences withe spectacular gardens, a gym, a pool, restaurants, grocery stores, and 24-hour security.
+These are high-end residences with spectacular gardens, a gym, a pool, restaurants, grocery stores, and 24-hour security.

 Tourism in Guangzhou

-This article only cover the practical aspects of living in the city, so if you’re interested in visiting the city as a tourist, below you will find a selection or previous articles on this subject:
+This article only covers the practical aspects of living in the city, so if you’re interested in visiting the city as a tourist, below you will find a selection of previous articles on this subject: